renoki-co/laravel-sns-events/README.md

 }
 ```

-This way, you can customize the payloads for both Subscription Confirmation `SnsSubscriptionConfirmation` and the usual Notification `SnsEvent`.
+This way, you can customize the payloads for both Subscription Confirmation `SnsSubscriptionConfirmation` and the usual Notification `SnsNotification`.

 **Remember that after extending the controller, to point the SNS route defined earlier to the new controller.**